apnordquist/apnordquist/README.md

 ## Hi there 👋

+I was a Town Planner for 10 years.
+I am now transitioning into tech with a focus on bringing my knowledge of development of the real world into the digital one.

 <!--
 **apnordquist/apnordquist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.